MiladPnh/MiladPnh.github.io/README.md

 I am always eager to connect with researchers, industry professionals, and organizations looking to explore the transformative potential of AI-driven modeling in engineering and the environmental sciences.
 Let’s discuss how data-driven insights and physics-inspired AI can drive innovation in your field.

+🔗 Let’s discuss how physics-inspired AI and data-driven insights can drive innovation in your field!

 ### 💼 What I'm working on:
 - 🔭 PhD research on leveraging physics-inspired machine learning methods for Geo-Hydrologic dynamical systems.